Kanegraffiti/LessonPlans/Basic Science/Week8_Basic_Science_Lesson_Plan_JSS1-3.md

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays samples of solid, liquid, and gas and asks pupils to describe what is common to all the samples (they all occupy space and have mass).
+**Step 1 – Introduction:** Teacher displays samples of solid, liquid, and gas and asks students to describe what is common to all the samples (they all occupy space and have mass).

 **Step 2 – Presentation:** Teacher defines matter and explains that matter exists in three main states—solid, liquid, and gas—giving familiar examples for each state.

 **Step 3 – Explanation:** Teacher introduces living and non-living things, describes characteristics of living things (movement, respiration, sensitivity, growth, reproduction, excretion, nutrition), and contrasts them with features of non-living things.

-**Step 4 – Application:** Pupils work in groups to sort picture cards into living and non-living categories, then state whether each example is solid, liquid, or gas, and justify their answers using characteristics of living things.
+**Step 4 – Application:** Students work in groups to sort picture cards into living and non-living categories, then state whether each example is solid, liquid, or gas, and justify their answers using characteristics of living things.

-**Step 5 – Evaluation:** Teacher asks pupils to explain the difference between matter and living things, list characteristics of living things, and give examples of non-living things that are solids, liquids, or gases.
+**Step 5 – Evaluation:** Teacher asks students to explain the difference between matter and living things, list characteristics of living things, and give examples of non-living things that are solids, liquids, or gases.

 ### Content Summary